Eye Injury Attorneys in Phoenix

 Most people take their vision for granted.
 We don’t think about the gift of being able to see our loved ones, driving ourselves to work, or even just watching television.
 But an eye injury can result in partial vision loss or complete blindness in addition to a long, painful recovery, which will have a huge impact on your life.
 It will also affect your quality of life and render you unable to work if you can no longer perform the tasks needed for your job.

 If someone has been negligent and caused you a serious eye injury, then you deserve compensation.
 Eye injuries are expensive, and not just because of medical bills.
 Without vision, you may need to switch careers, modify your home to be more handicap-friendly, and even work with an aide who can help you in your day-to-day life.
 You should not be left to shoulder this financial burden alone, especially if your accident was someone else’s fault.
 To begin your claims process, speak to one of the Phoenix eye injury lawyers at The Husband & Wife Law Team, by calling (602) 457-6222.
 There may be compensation available for your injuries, and we can help you get it.

-While some diseases can cause partial or total blindness, accidents are far more likely to blame for eye injuries in the state of Arizona.
-Because your eyes are always exposed and one of the body’s most delicate organs, any trauma to the eye can cause serious injury.
+While some diseases can cause partial or total blindness, accidents are far more likely to blame for eye injuries and vision loss in the state of Arizona.
+Because your eyes are always exposed and one of the body’s most delicate organs, any trauma to the eye, or to the brain, can cause serious injury.
 Vision loss is very common following catastrophic accidents.
 In our experience as Phoenix catastrophic injury attorneys, some of the most common accidents that lead to these injuries are: